Greener TV has just launched in the UK this morning.

-Greener TV has launched in the UK this morning, in much the same vein as Veganuary, their aims are to try to encourage people to cut out animal products, but instead of January, it is every Monday.
+In much the same vein as Veganuary, its aims are to encourage people to cut out animal products - but instead of January, it's every Monday.

 The team are set to create a series of fun and amusing videos, which they feel will make the campaign approachable and amusing.

 The Greener TV team got thinking about how we could get more people to become vegetarians or vegans.

 They noticed that ‘Flexitarian’ diets - eating plant-based foods at least one day a week - are becoming increasingly popular.
 Although it’s not the complete answer, it’s a great way for people to transition into a better lifestyle for themselves and the environment.

 They found out about a movement in Asia doing something similar, which has been encouraging millions of people to cut out meat on Mondays, and have decided to bring it to the UK in the form of Greener TV.

 Imagine the impact it’s already having on reducing CO2 emissions and how much greater that could be if people took part in our country too?